 The Tectal has a slightly different system, where you set the visor to where you want, then tighten the dial.
 This means there are effectively hundreds of positions, but it is also much more fiddly.
 I’d prefer to be able to just move it, and it snaps into place like the Ambush, rather than play around with unscrewing and screwing it into position.

-Both the Specialized Ambush and the POC Tectal SPIN are very rounded.
-This is a feature that is often overlooked these days, but a rounded helmet will help the head move over objects easier without causing great discomfort to the rider’s neck and head.
+Both the Specialized Ambush and the POC Tectal SPIN have very rounded shells.
+This is a feature that is often overlooked, but a rounded helmet will help the head move over objects easier without causing great discomfort to the rider’s neck and head.

 In terms of looks, I believe the Tectal wins here.
 There is something about the shape and the two-tone shell that looks very professional.
 Obviously, this is just personal preference though!

-The Ambush is equipped with MIPS SL, which is supposedly the lightest and best ventilated MIPS system available.
+Specialized have equipped the Ambush with MIPS SL, which is supposedly the lightest and best ventilated MIPS system available.
 The system, which is exclusive to Specialized helmets, doesn’t have a plastic liner as most MIPS systems do.
 Instead, it uses padding that is able to slide relative to the helmet using Velcro tabs and rubber bands.
 This acts to reduce the impact of angular crashes.